 In a tripartite system, a pure state $\ket{\psi_{ABC}}$ is $2$-producible

 where $C = \bar{A}\otimes \bar{B}$, if and only if the EoP gap $g(A:B) = 2 E_p(A:B) - I(A:B)$ vanishes~\cite{PhysRevLett.126.120501}.
-Therefore, the states with a non-zero EoP gap $g(A:B)>0$ contain nontrival multipartite entanglement.
+Therefore, the states with a nonvanishing EoP gap $g(A:B)>0$ contain nontrivial multipartite entanglement.
 Naturally, one may expect that the EoP gap $g(A:B)$ can also be used to characterize more than tripartite entanglement in multipartite system.
 However, in Sec.~\ref{sec: 2-producible}, we will show that it does not always hold.